 There are two styles of residence – traditional and suite – and within those styles, double and single rooms.
-While the majority of floors are coed, rooms and washroom sharing is strictly by gender, with the exception of our mixed gender suite style living, exclusive to Leeds residents who have reached the age of 19 by August 30, 2017.
+While the majority of floors are coed, rooms and washroom sharing is strictly by gender, with the exception of our gender inclusive suite style living, exclusive to Leeds residents who have reached the age of 19 by August 30, 2018.
 Each room assignment practice is contingent on the type or student, and is described in greater detail in the section titled Application Procedures.

 Room Assignment Procedures by Student Type